CHerSun/NoSleep/readme.md

 ## How it works
 NoSleep works through calling to SetThreadExecutionState resetting display/idle Windows timers every 10 seconds.
 Should use no CPU and around 6-7 MBs of RAM.
 Icons are taking up 166 KB in compiled binary, the rest is the code (~10 KB).

+## Icon
+Icon was taken from "http://www.iconarchive.com/show/kappu-icons-by-dunedhel/Cup-3-coffee-icon.html".
+Icon is disributed per Creative Commons (CC) non-commercial license.

+## License
+Free for non-commercial use (imposed by icon).
+No liability.